 How strenuous?
+This is a strenuous tour.
 There are many steps within castles and spiral stairways, much uneven paving, muddy paths, castles atop grassy hills and quite a lot of walking.
 This tour should not be attempted by those with any difficulties with everyday walking and stair climbing.
 Average distance-by coach per day: c.
 71 miles.